We thought it would be useful to post answers to some frequently asked questions:

 Does the project/program I nominate have to meet all of the detailed criteria?

-Nominated projects/programs should meet the majority of the criteria for the category in which they're nominated, and we recognize that outstanding performance for one of the criteria can outweigh criteria that do not apply to a project/program and that it is rare for a nominated project to score ten out of ten on each of the relevant criteria.
+Nominated projects/programs should meet the majority of the criteria for the category in which they're nominated.
+However, we recognize that outstanding performance in one area can outweigh criteria a project/program doesn't address.
+In addition, it is rare for a nominated project to score ten out of ten on each of the relevant criteria.
 We encourage you to nominate a project, even if it doesn't, in your opinion, address all the criteria in its category.

 Does the project/program have to involve a CBN member, either as manager/leader or part of the team?